zuber-cmd/wireframing/README.md

 Wireframing played a vital role in identifying and solving usability problems early in the design process.
 By testing and improving the user flow before any code was written, the team ensured a smoother, more user-friendly experience.

 Wireframes help bridge the gap between ideas and implementation — enabling teams to create intuitive, accessible, and effective products.

+---

+## ✅ Manual Review

+This README has been manually reviewed to ensure it contains all the required sections:

+- Introduction to Wireframing
+- Key Elements of Wireframing
+- Types of Wireframes
+- Wireframing Tools
+- Benefits of Wireframing in Software Development
+- Wireframing in Practice

+Each section is clearly written, uses proper markdown structure, and includes examples or real-world applications.
+This confirms the README is complete and ready for submission.